Direct Communication

 The MPC nodes can be configured to communicate with each other using direct node-to-node connections.

-In addition, the MPC nodes must have player indices 0, 1, 2, etc., and each MPC node configuration file must contain the address of the other nodes.
+In addition, the MPC players must have unique player indices, such as 0, 1, 2, etc., and each MPC node configuration file must contain the address of the other nodes.
 For example, in a TSM with three MPC nodes with player indices 0, 1, 2, the MPC node with player index 0 can have the following in its configuration file:

 [Players.1]